meows/racket/docs/function-intro.md

 # Functions

-In Racket, everything consists of lists of symbols, and the first symbol is assumed by default to be a function, even if it's a single-item list.
+In Racket, everything consists of expressions, or lists of _one or more_ atoms, and the first symbol is assumed by default to be a function, even if it's a single-item list.
 To get used to how they work, let's look at how they're used first, and then we'll look at how to create our own functions.

 ## Using Functions